Zrenjanin: Ottoman period

 The Hungarian King Ferdinand appointed friar Djordje Martinović, a commander of his forces, to defend the town from the Ottomans.
 Hungary was attacked by 80,000 Ottoman soldiers under the command of Vizier Sokollu Mehmed Pasha.
-On September 15, 1551, the siege of the town Bečej was raised and the town was taken after four days.
-On September 24 the Bečkerek fortress was sieged.
+On 15 September 1551, the siege of the town Bečej was raised and the town was taken after four days.
+On 24 September, the Bečkerek fortress was besieged.
 Many people left town earlier and with few defenders the town couldn't be defended and those eighty, who left surrendered the next day.
 Malković was appointed the lord of Bečkerek.
-After the Ottomans had taken Timișoara in 1552, Banat became a special province, the Temeşvar Eyalet, which was made up of several sanjaks, one of which was the Sanjak of Beçkerek.
+After the Ottomans had taken Timișoara in 1552, Banat became a special province, the Temeşvar Eyalet, which was made up of several sanjaks, including the Sanjak of Beçkerek.

 During Ottoman occupation, the sanjak had a military administration.
 Due to good behaviour of the rayah, the inhabitants were exempt from war taxes.
 During the 165 years of Ottoman rule, Bečkerek consisted of two separate settlements: the settlement of Bečkerek and the village of Gradnulica.
 The town was divided into two parts, a Turkish and a Serbian.
 The Turkish part was fenced and closed, while the Serbian one was open.
 On the main square there was a large mosque built and inside the fortress there was a little one.
 There was a Turkish bath, and around it there were about twenty stores.
 Gradnulica was a disorderly village, whose centre was approximately on the crossroad of the present streets Sindjelićeva and Djurdjevska.
 Prior to Ottoman occupation, the citizens were Serbs and Hungarians.
-At the end of the 18th century there were about fifty Turkish families.
+At the end of the 18th century, there were about fifty Turkish families.
 According to the Treaty of Karlowitz (1699), the Temeşvar Eyalet, including Bečkerek, stayed under Ottoman rule, while bordering territories once again came under the Military Frontier.
 After the Austro-Turkish War of 1716–18 Bečkerek went under Habsburg rule.